Chery eQ5

-The Chery eQ5 is a battery electric compact crossover SUV produced by Chery since 2020.
+The Chery eQ5 is a battery electric compact crossover SUV produced by Chery from 2020 to 2023.

 The Chinese name Ant (蚂蚁) is for creating an Ant-themed electric vehicles family within the NEV product series Chery.
 The company already has an electric city car in the product line called the Little Ant (小蚂蚁) in Chinese or Chery eQ1, and launched the Chery Ant Concept in 2013.